TV Asahi: Reliability

 According to the 2019 Reuters Institute Digital News Report, TV Asahi was the lowest-positioned among the news operations of five networks in Japan, with a score of 5.76 points, behind (in growing order) Fuji TV (5.79), TBS (5.86), NTV (5.95) and NHK (6.32, itself the most-reliable overall source according to the study).

 Foreign programming

-TV Asahi also occasionally broadcast a number of foreign movies and series, dubbed into Japanese (Police Academy: The Animated Series, The Smurfs, Adventures of the Gummi Bears, CatDog) and some movies and series with original language and Japanese subtitles (Bonkers, Freakazoid!, Iznogoud, The Wacky World of Tex Avery).
+TV Asahi also occasionally broadcast a number of foreign movies and series, dubbed and some subtitled into Japanese (such as Police Academy: The Animated Series, The Smurfs, Adventures of the Gummi Bears, CatDog, Bonkers, Freakazoid!, Iznogoud and The Wacky World of Tex Avery).